flycrum/mmm-typed-vuex/README.md

 If you have ideas on how to improve upon this effort or want to contribute in any way, I'd definitely enjoy hearing from you!
 Two people's ideas are better than one.

+### Version 4 Notes
+* Store modules are now set to the 'options' property and the root store and its modules must pass this property in during registration

 ### Version 3 Notes
-* Accessing state through 'RootScope' has been simplified and actions, mutations, and getters for a similar format for consistency
+* Accessing state through 'RootScope' has been simplified and actions, mutations, and getters follow a similar format for consistency
 * Defining module namespaces and parent modules is now done through the super constructor

 ### Version 2 Notes